 Based on the Random House Unabridged Dictionary, © Random House, Inc. 2019

 British Dictionary definitions for pregenital adjective of or relating to the sexual organs or to reproduction Word Origin for genital

 Collins English Dictionary - Complete & Unabridged 2012 Digital Edition

 © William Collins Sons & Co.
 Ltd. 1979, 1986 © HarperCollins

 Publishers 1998, 2000, 2003, 2005, 2006, 2007, 2009, 2012

 membres genytal "the genitals," from Latin genitalis "pertaining to generation or birth" (also a by-name of the goddess Diana), from genitus, past participle of gignere "to beget" (see genus).
 As a noun meaning "sex organ" from mid-15c.

+adj.
+Of or relating to biological reproduction.
+Of or relating to the genitalia.
 Of or relating to the stage of psychosexual development in psychoanalytic theory beginning in puberty and during which the genitals become the focus of sexual gratification. n.
 A reproductive organ, especially one of the external sex organs.